iZeaoGamer/GalacticPE/major.md

 - Added WorldGuard compatible support to Spawner stacking plugin.

 - Reset  all Islands on SkyBlock Adventure!
 You should no longer see other created islands upon creation of your island, only your own!

+- Fixed Clear lag not clearing mobs and entities properly on OG OP Factions.

+- Fixed Clear lag not displaying an accurate amount of entities that were cleared.

+- If server name cannot be found, use lobby spawnpoints in setTeleports().

+- Changed lobby spawns, and made them higher than the ground.

+- Do not duplicate teleporting codes.
+Only use setTeleports() for obvious reasons.

+- Added Lobby spawnpoints to /spawn.

+- Fixed vanished time not resetting sometimes if going out of vanish.

+- Start using the bot as announcements and polls!
+(Polls are manually reacted)